zelci-hub/ArcticInference/docs/suffix-decoding.rst

   below this value are discarded, enhancing speculative precision and reducing computational waste.
 Probabilities are calculated based on the frequencies of tokens in the suffix trees.

+* **suffix_cache_max_requests** (int, default: 100000)

+  Limits the number of requests that can be stored in the cache.
+New requests that exceed this limit will trigger eviction.
+Currently, only FIFO eviction is implemented.